insert-coin/CloudyGamePlugin/README.md

   Once done, open the `.sln` file.
 Then, in the solution explorer, you should see 3 folders: Engine, Games, Programs.
 Expand the "Games" folder, right-click your game project, and click "Build".
   ![Build](http://i.imgur.com/6yGUQud.png)

 6. If you are installing this plugin as a user, then you are good to go.
 The information after this step is for game developers.
 To run the game, double click on the `.uproject` file from the previous step.
-You can also right-click the `.uproject` file and click on "Launch game" to run it without the Unreal Engine interface.

 # CloudyPlayerManager
 ## Usage